basmilius/flux/README.md

 ## 📦 Registry

-- The Vue 3 package is available under `@fancee/flux`.
+- The Vue 3 package is available under `@basmilius/flux`.

 ## ⚠️ Requirements

 - Install Node.js ^20
 - Install pnpm using `npm i -g pnpm`.
-- Configure a new environment variable `FANCEE_NPM_AUTH_TOKEN`.
-The value can be found in Lastpass.
 - Configure a new environment variable `FONTAWESOME_NPM_AUTH_TOKEN`.
-The value can be found in Lastpass.
+This should be a valid Font Awesome private npm auth token.
 - Use `pnpm install` to install the required packages.
 - Use `pnpm dev` to start a build watcher for both targets.
 - Use `pnpm build` to build a production bundle.